Kendo 2023 Sem 1 MUKC Beginners Membership Fee (1st Jan to 30th June)

 Click here to watch a video on our club.

 You can find us training in Monash Sport, 42 Scenic Boulevard, Monash University Clayton Campus at the following times:

-Please check our main website and Facebook page for the latest information on trainings
+Please check our Facebook page for the latest information on our training sessions and events.